naver/fixture-monkey/content/en/docs/plugins/jakarta-validation-plugin/bean-validation.md

 ## Generating valid data
 Using the Jakarta Validation plugin, we can generate valid data based on Jakarta Bean validation annotations on properties.

-For example, there can be a `Product' class annotated as follows:
+For example, there can be a `Product` class annotated as follows:

 ```java
 @Value